Go to The Journal of Clinical Investigation

 Abstract

-Fanconi anemia (FA) is the most common bone marrow failure (BMF) syndrome.
-Beyond a role in DNA repair, FA genes have a role in suppressing DNA-RNA hybrids, termed R-loops, which can be generated via RNA polymerase (RNAP)-mediated transcription.
-However, how these processes, including a role in fate determination of hematopoietic stem cells (HSCs), are related to BMF is largely unknown.
-Additionally, single FA gene knockouts in mice do not recapitulate most phenotypes observed in FA patients.
+Fanconi anemia (FA) is the most common BM failure (BMF) syndrome.
+FA genes have a role in suppressing DNA-RNA hybrids, termed R-loops, which can be generated via transcription mediated by RNA polymerase (RNAP).
+How these processes, including a role in fate determination of hematopoietic stem cells (HSCs), are related to BMF is largely unknown.
+Single FA gene KO in mice does not recapitulate most phenotypes observed in patients with FA.
 Thus, we generated a mouse model for FA by introducing heterozygous Setd2, which restricts RNAP-dependent transcription.
-Here, we show that FA patient-derived cells and Setd2+/– Fanca–/– HSCs share increased R-loop as well as dsRNA levels, and a ribosomal biogenesis defect.
-Further, Setd2+/– Fanca–/– HSCs display cell cycle arrest, mitotic errors and BMF phenotypes.
-Importantly, utilizing our Setd2+/– Fanca–/– mice, we discovered that Juglone, a pan RNAP inhibitor, reduces R-loop and dsRNA and reverses ribosomal biogenesis defects and mitotic errors, thereby rescuing BMF.
-In conclusion, this study establishes a novel mouse model that underscores a key role for R-loop formation, ribosomal biogenesis defects and mitotic errors in HSCs in driving BMF in Fanconi anemia.
-We also introduce a potential therapeutic avenue based upon pan-inhibition of RNA polymerases utilizing Juglone.
+We showed that FA patient–derived cells and Setd2+/– Fanca–/– HSCs share increased R-loop and dsRNA levels and a ribosomal biogenesis defect.
+Further, Setd2+/– Fanca–/– HSCs displayed cell cycle arrest, mitotic errors, and BMF phenotypes.
+Importantly, utilizing our Setd2+/– Fanca–/– mice, we discovered that Juglone, a pan-RNAP inhibitor, reduces R-loop and dsRNA and reverses ribosomal biogenesis defects and mitotic errors, thereby rescuing BMF.
+This study establishes a mouse model that underscores a key role for R-loop formation, ribosomal biogenesis defects, and mitotic errors in HSCs in driving BMF in FA.
+We also introduce a potential therapeutic avenue based upon pan-inhibition of RNAPs utilizing Juglone.

 Graphical Abstract